kindomi/kindomi.net/index.md

 # **How You Can Contribute**

 Many people are already contributing in meaningful ways.
 Here’s how you can join:

 ### 1. **Stay Connected**
 - Subscribe to our Substack: [domijin.substack.com](https://substack.com/@domijin)
   (Paid subscriptions are appreciated but not required for full access.)

 ### 2. **Engage in Self-Reflection**
 - Reflect on your calling and purpose.
-Share your insights—we would love to learn from your perspective (especially if you wanna join us).
+Share your insights—we would love to learn from your perspective (especially if you want to join us).

 ### 3. **Get Involved**
 - **Share Your Insights**: [Book a time](https://calendar.app.google/SwJBne6hKzTUCSTN7) to discuss your thoughts and findings (please be mindful and prepared).
 - **Join the Mission**: Explore how your skills, ideas, or expertise could contribute.

 ---